Saudi teen who fled family welcomed as 'brave new Canadian' in Toronto

 Within hours, a campaign sprang up dubbed #SaveRahaf, spread on Twitter by a loose network of activists.

-Following a 48-hour stand-off at Bangkok airport, some of it barricaded in a transit lounge hotel room, she was allowed to enter the country and has been processed as a refugee by the United Nations High Commissioner for Refugees (UNHCR).
+Following a 48-hour stand-off at Bangkok airport, some of it barricaded in a transit lounge hotel room, she was allowed to enter the country and was processed as a refugee by the UNHCR.

 Additional reporting by Patpicha Tanakasempipat; Writing by Denny Thomas; Editing by Chizu Nomiyama